-38.(1) The information officer of a governmental body may refuse a request for access to a record of the body the disclosure of which would be-
+37. (1) The information officer of a governmental body may refuse a request for access to a record of the body if its disclosure would be-

-- (a) in contravention of an obligation imposed on the Republic by international law; or - (b) subject to subsection (2), likely to cause substantial harm to the capacity of the Republic to maintain or conduct relations in the best interests of the Republic with another state or an international organisation.
+(a) in contravention of an obligation imposed on the Republic by international law; or

+(b) subject to subsection (2), likely to cause substantial harm to the capacity of the Republic to maintain or conduct relations in the best interests of the Republic with another state or an international organisation.